ctkelley/MultiPrecisionArrays.jl/README.md

 In this example we compare the result with iterative refinement with ```A\b```, which is LAPACK's LU.
 As you can see the results are equally good.
 Note that the factorization object ```MPAF``` is the output of ```mplu!```.
 This is analogous to ```AF=lu!(A)``` in LAPACK.

 As of today, you'll need to manage the factorization and the solve separately.
-One reason for this is that we provide severat variations of iterative refinement and the solvers dispatch on the way we configure the multiprecision array.
+One reason for this is that we provide several variations of iterative refinement and the solvers dispatch on the way we configure the multiprecision array.
 I do not expect this to change.

 As for the cost.